Private School Quiz

 18. What does the term 'crew' refer to?

 Crew refers to the ancient sport of rowing.
-The sport is offered at several private schools which participate in international rowing regattas such as the Head of the Charles in Boston and the Royal Henley Regatta in England.
+The sport is offered at private schools that participate in international rowing regattas, such as the Head of the Charles in Boston and the Royal Henley Regatta in England.

 19. What is the oldest private school athletic league?